 \paragraph{Semantic Latent Autoencoders.} In parallel, substantial effort has been devoted to improving latent autoencoders by aligning their latent spaces with semantic representations.
-Methods such as VA-VAE~\citep{yao2025vavae} and MAETok~\citep{chen2025maetok} explicitly align VAE latents with pretrained vision foundation models, achieving competitive or improved rFID while dramatically accelerating gFID convergence.
+Methods such as VA-VAE~\citep{yao2025vavae} and MAETok~\citep{chen2025maetok} explicitly align VAE latents with pretrained vision foundation models, achieving competitive or even improved rFID while dramatically accelerating gFID convergence.
 RAE~\citep{zheng2025rae} takes a more direct approach by replacing the VAE encoder entirely with a pretrained vision foundation model, eliminating the need for explicit alignment losses and fully exploiting pretrained representations.
-However, despite competitive generative performance, RAE and similar VFM-encoder-based tokenizers exhibit significantly degraded pixel-level reconstruction quality, as reflected by low PSNR.
-This limitation stems from the fact that pretrained vision foundation models prioritize semantic abstraction and invariance, failing to preserve fine-grained details necessary for exact reconstruction.
-Our work builds on this observation by identifying the precise architectural bottleneck responsible for this information loss and introducing a minimal yet effective modification that substantially improves reconstruction fidelity while retaining the semantic advantages of VFM-based encoders.
+However, RAE and similar VFM-encoder-based tokenizers exhibit significantly degraded pixel-level reconstruction quality, especially suffering low PSNR.
+This limitation arises because pretrained vision foundation models prioritize semantic abstraction over fine-grained details, which are essential for accurate reconstruction.
+We identify the key architectural bottleneck causing this information loss and introduce a minimal modification that improves reconstruction fidelity while preserving the semantic strengths of VFM-based encoders.

-\paragraph{Riemannian Flow Matching.} Recently, \citet{chen2023riemannianfm} extended the idea of flow matching (FM) \citep{lipman2022flow} beyond Euclidean spaces and proposed \emph{Riemannian Flow Matching} (RFM), enabling CNF training on general Riemannian manifolds $\mathcal{M}$.
+\paragraph{Riemannian Flow Matching.} Chen and Lipman~\cite{chen2023riemannianfm} extended the idea of flow matching (FM)~\citep{lipman2022flow} beyond Euclidean spaces and proposed \emph{Riemannian Flow Matching} (RFM), enabling Continuous Normalizing Flow (CNF) training on general Riemannian manifolds. $\mathcal{M}$.
 In this setting, the model learns a time-dependent tangent vector field $\mathbf{v}_\theta(\mathbf{x},t) \in T_{\mathbf{x}}\mathcal{M}$ that transports samples from a base distribution $p$ to the target data distribution $q$.

 Specifically, the RFM objective is defined as the regression loss

 where $\|\cdot\|_g$ denotes the norm induced by the Riemannian metric, and $\mathbf{u}(\mathbf{x}_t,t)$ is the marginal target flow generating a probability path between $p$ and $q$.